-4.6 Splitting benefits into pre and post 1997
+4.6 Splitting benefits into pre 1997, 1997-2009 and post 2009 parts

 - 4.6.1.
-For schemes with non-uniform accrual of benefits, an accurate split into pre 6 April 1997 and post 6 April 1997 pension should be made.
-This split should allow for different accrual rates and different pensionable earnings definitions; however, this is subject to paragraphs 3.3 and 3.4 of this guidance. - 4.6.2.
-Where pensioners have previously commuted part of their pension for a lump sum and the scheme makes no distinction between pre and post 97 benefits, the member's pension should be pro-rated by service into pre and post 97 pension. - 4.6.3.
-Fixed pensions and pensions based on notional service should be allocated between pre and post 97 benefits in accordance with normal scheme practice.
-Where there is no such practice, the whole benefit should be treated as post 1997.
+For schemes with non-uniform accrual of benefits, an accurate split of benefits should be made for non-pensioners into: - pre 6 April 1997 pension; - post 5 April 1997 to pre 6 April 2009 pension; and - post 5 April 2009 pension.

+This split should allow for different accrual rates and different pensionable earnings definitions; however, this is subject to paragraphs 3.3 and 3.4 of this guidance.

+- 4.6.2.
+For pensioners a similar split should be made into pre 6 April 1997 and post 5 April 1997 pension.
+Where pensioners have previously commuted part of their pension for a lump sum and the scheme makes no distinction between pre and post 97 benefits, the member's pension should be pro-rated by service into pre and post 97 pension. - 4.6.3 Fixed pensions and pensions based on notional service should be allocated between the constituent parts in accordance with normal scheme practice.
+Where there is no such practice, the whole of this benefit should be treated as post 1997 for pensioners or accrued between 6 April 1997 and 5 April 2009 for non-pensioners.